cliffeby/DuckpinV001/README.md

           -	A few alternatives–
              -	RPI processing:
                -	Save ball xy data
                -	Get next frame as quickly as possible.
-[This is an important performance issue.
-Other processes can wait while we get as much ball motion as possible.]
+[Other processes can wait while we get as much ball motion as possible.]
 	     -	Use RPI buffer and send it via IoT to blob storage
 	        - Process video stream off line
-                   - Azure function, VM, or local computer to process video.
+                   - Azure function, VM, or local computer to process video
                 -  Process video stream during low CPU usage (can this be detected or is threasing an option?)
      -	If no object found:
 	-  Check for a pinsetter Reset and process